boumalaksiham/Final-Project-AI/README.md

 ## Known Issues

 - BART summarization returns empty output on Apple Silicon when using the MPS backend.
 Fixed by forcing CPU inference (`device=-1`).
-This is a known PyTorch/Transformers compatibility issue.
 - Very long papers (50+ pages) may require additional chunking tuning in `summarizer.py`.

 ---

 ## License

-This project is for academic purposes only (EECE 5644 coursework).
+This project is for academic purposes only (CS 5100 coursework).
 Not licensed for commercial use.

 ---

-## Support & Contact

 Siham Boumalak — Northeastern University, MS Artificial Intelligence
-For questions or feedback, open an issue on this repository.